Snaacky/thewiki/docs/guides/htpc.md

 +++ Integrated

 An iGPU is an integrated piece of hardware on your [CPU](#cpu) which will be used to handle video decoding.
-CPUs in this category are usually from *Intel* or *AMD*.
+CPUs in this category are usually from Intel or AMD.

 You may want to consider an iGPU if: